separator image

 Compact Cameras

-The same as the rugged but without the protection.
+The same as the rugged, but without the protection.
 They are the choice of many people when buying a camera as they are easy to operate.
-This style of the camera tends to be affordable, uses standard batteries, and is easy to fit in a pocket.
-Perfect for Christmas, holidays and family snaps.
-Fixed focus, basic photography formats, and fitted with a memory card they are genuine entry-level all-rounders.
+This style of camera tends to be affordable, lightweight, and easy to carry.
+Most models use rechargeable lithium batteries and offer autofocus with built-in zoom lenses.
+They are genuine entry-level all-rounders.
+Perfect for Christmas, holidays, and family snaps.

 Choice #4